brharper-clgx/Niko/notes/people/pc/Triss.md

 **Notes**:
-* Has anvil tatoo on wrist.
+* Has anvil tattoo on wrist.
 * Member of "The Fellowship of the Forge"
 * She did not feel at home among the Drow, so she came to the surface.
 * She felt she had a calling up here.